front-end-intermediate/session-11/readme.md

 `const store = createStore(pirates)`

-Now we have multiple reducers.
+But now we have multiple reducers.

 The goal of a reducer is to get us to the next state.
-Because we have this new requirement we cannot use an an array.
+Because we have this new reducer we cannot use an an array.
 Instead of state being an array, we want state to be an object with a shape like this:

 ```js
 {